magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 paragraph we already created the `boot.properties` and `build.boot` files.
 It is now very easy to update the `build.boot` file to be able to extend it for covering the CLJS version of `valip` as well.
-We start very simple, by just adding the `boot-cljs` boot task and requiring its main `cljs` task to run the CLJS compiler.
+We start very simply, by just adding the `boot-cljs` boot task and requiring its main `cljs` task to run the CLJS compiler.